-Using venlafaxine together with ethanol can increase nervous system side effects such as dizziness, drowsiness, and difficulty concentrating.
+Alcohol can increase the nervous system side effects of venlafaxine such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with venlafaxine.
 Do not use more than the recommended dose of venlafaxine, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
-It is important to tell your doctor about all other medications you use, including vitamins and herbs.
-Do not stop using any medication without first talking to your doctor.
+Talk to your doctor or pharmacist if you have any questions or concerns.

 - "Product Information.
 Effexor (venlafaxine)."
 Wyeth-Ayerst Laboratories, Philadelphia, PA.

 - Settle EC "Antidepressant drugs: disturbing and potentially dangerous adverse effects."
 J Clin Psychiatry 59 Suppl 16 (1998): 25-30

 - Cunningham LA, Borison RL, Carman JS, Chouinard G, Crowder JE, Diamond BI, Fischer DE, Hearst E "A comparison of venlafaxine, trazodone, and placebo in major depression."
 J Clin Psychopharmacol 14 (1994): 99-106

 There are 11 disease interactions with venlafaxine which include:

 - Weight Loss